Estimated reading time: 5 minutes

 In general, a valid supervisor will be any person of the same CADC level.
 For example, if you’re going for CADC I, a supervisor can be of the CADC I level as well.
 However, if you’re going for CADC II, you cannot use a CADC I as a supervisor.

 Other valid supervisors include CCAPP CCS, IC&RC ICCS, LAADC, and LAADC-S.

 After reading this article, you should now have a good grasp of what it takes to become a RADT.

 Do you find this profession interesting?
 Do you want to help others starting now?

 Then get started on your certification today.
-At InterCoast College, for over 35 years, we’ve been helping students like you get into the careers they’re truly passionate about.
+At InterCoast College, for over 35 years, we’ve been helping students as you get into the careers they’re truly passionate about.